Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

 \subsection{Density-Adaptive Kernel Function}

-To begin with, we introduce a density-adaptive kernel function, which lies in the core of our proposed re-ranking approaches.
+To begin with, we introduce a density-adaptive kernel function, which serves as the core of our proposed reranking approaches.

-Rather than just keeping a $k$-NN list, we adopt a smooth kernel function to compute the neighboringness of samples in order to accommodate the ambiguity in ranking list.
-Specifically, we define a smooth kernel function $\kappa(\x |\x_0,\sigma_0)$ where $\x_0$ is the location of the kernel and $\sigma_0>0$ is a local parameter.
-For convenience, we choose the \textit{radial basis function}\footnote{The reason to use the radial basis function is owning to its explicit or implicit connection to distance function, which will be interpreted later.} to define $\kappa(\x |\x_0,\sigma_0)$, \ie,
+Rather than simply keeping a $k$-NN list, we adopt a smooth kernel function to compute the neighborship of samples to accommodate the ambiguity in the ranking list.
+Consider a probe sample $\x_i$ and a gallery set $\Y$.
+Specifically, we define a smooth kernel function $\kappa(\y_j |\x_i,\sigma_i)$, where $\x_i$ is the location of the kernel function and $\sigma_i>0$ is a local parameter.
+For convenience, we choose the \textit{radial basis function}\footnote{We use the radial basis function because of its explicit or implicit connection to the distance function, which will be interpreted later.} to define $\kappa(\y_j |\x_i,\sigma_i)$, \textit{i.e.},